pezillionaire/resume/README.md

 * **JavaScript** – Experienced writing, testing, and debugging JS.
 Comfortable using transpiled languages (TypeScript, CoffeeScript, etc).
 Prefers functional style of programming, can work with OOP.

-* **JS Frameworks** – Adaptable to developing for Vue, React, Svelte, Angular, or any other modern front end framework.
+* **JS Frameworks** – Adaptable and proficient with developing applictions in Vue, React, Svelte, Angular, or any other modern front end framework.

 * **JS APIs, Libraries, Data** – Working with custom APIs from server for consumption by REST or WebSockets.
 Comfortable using third party integration APIs (Google Maps, Segment, Intercom, etc), able to use 3rd party libraries (D3, Bootstrap, jQuery), and solid understanding of data structures such as JSON or XML.

-* **JS Tooling** – Experience with Node build tools such as Yarn, Webpack, Vite, Rollup, Snowpack, Grunt, and Gulp in collaboration with NPM package management to develop project pipelines.
+* **JS Tooling** – Experience with Node build tools such as Vite, Rollup, Snowpack, Yarn, Webpack, Grunt, and Gulp in collaboration with NPM package management to develop project pipelines.

-* **Git** – Actively uses Github for version control when working in a team or self initiated projects.
+* **Git** – Actively uses Git via distributed platforms such as Githu, Gitlab and Azure for version control when working in a team or self initiated projects.

 * **HTML5** - Clean markup, proper document structure.
 Strive for fully accessible DOM that meets WAI-ARIA and WCAG standards.